mbbo128/blog/_posts/2022-01-20-feedback-on-agile-software-development.markdown

 ---

 Inside the tech scene, using an agile methodology has established itself as the primary mode of organization.
-This takeover was not made without resistance, a good illustration is the conference by Erik Meijer "One Hacker Way" which begins with the punchline agile is a cancer that we have to eliminate from our industry.
-Another example is the talk  “Agile is dead” by Dave Thomas or “The death of Agile” by Allen Holub.
+This takeover was not made without resistance, a good illustration is the conference by Erik Meijer *One Hacker Way* which begins with the punchline agile is a cancer that we have to eliminate from our industry.
+Another example is the talk  *Agile is dead* by Dave Thomas or *The death of Agile* by Allen Holub.

 According to them the business made around this method, the use of many buzzwords and a certain heaviness in the setting up are the principal concerns.
 Even if this judgment can sound pretty hard, these concerns are mostly true, however the